meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 In our case, we want to generate two additional tables in the analytics schema when the transformations run:

 - A table that will only include won opportunities and the custom category column for the deal_size.
-- A table that will only include account categories with the Account's company country, the company's industry and the custom category column for the company_size.
+- A table that will include account categories with the company's country, the company's industry and the custom category column for the company_size.

 Those tables must be added as dbt models in the dbt project, under the `sfdc-project/transform/models/my_meltano_project/` directory.

-Meltano always runs all the prepackaged transforms for an extractor and any custom transforms defined under `sfdc-project/transform/models/my_meltano_project/`.
+This will allow Meltano to discover the new transformations and run them; Meltano always runs all the prepackaged transforms for an extractor and any custom transforms defined under `sfdc-project/transform/models/my_meltano_project/`.

-We can add a new dbt model just by adding `.sql` files in the `sfdc-project/transform/models/my_meltano_project/` directory.
-Following dbt's design patterns, we'll create a new `sfdc/transform` directory and put there the sql for those two models in there.
+We can add a new dbt model just by adding `.sql` files in the `sfdc-project/transform/models/my_meltano_project/` directory or any of its subdirectories.
+Following dbt's design patterns, we'll create a new `sfdc/transform` directory and put the sql for those two models in there.

 ```bash
 cd sfdc-project/transform/models/my_meltano_project/